Intentional, Inclusive & Interdependent: Creating Effective Leadership in the Social Sector

 Our complex, changing world continually challenges leaders to be flexible and innovative.
 At the heart of efforts to create change, nonprofits, agencies, communities, and funders are working to uncover the roots of some of our greatest social issues, so-called “wicked problems.”
-At the Center for Creative Leadership, we believe that transformational change and networked, collaborative approaches to confronting wicked problems require reframing and expanding leadership competencies.
+At CCL, we believe that transformational change and networked, collaborative approaches to confronting wicked problems require reframing and expanding leadership competencies.
 Reimagined leadership for sustainable change requires understanding and embracing broader capabilities and frameworks.

-In this webinar, we will explore how CCL’s work alongside our nonprofit partners has led us to greater understanding of successful leadership in the social sector.
-We will start with the first of five competencies highlighted in our position paper – Moving Beyond the Heroic Leader.
-Together, we will examine how inclusive, diverse and often community-based leadership is necessary to truly uncover and solve root problems.
+In this webinar, we’ll explore how our work alongside our nonprofit partners has led us to a greater understanding of successful leadership in the social sector.
+We will start with the first of the competencies highlighted in our white paper.

 Managing Director, Societal Advancement

-Lynn is the Managing Director of CCL’s Societal Advancement group where she has responsibility for directing the work CCL does with K-12 schools, colleges and universities, nonprofits, and population health organizations.
-She brings more than twenty-five years of experience in leadership from a variety of organizations in government and community affairs, marketing, sales, public relations, and fundraising.
+Lynn is the Managing Director of our Societal Advancement group where she has responsibility for directing our work with K-12 schools, colleges and universities, nonprofits, and population health organizations.
+She brings more than 25 years of experience in leadership from a variety of organizations in government and community affairs, marketing, sales, public relations, and fundraising.

 Evaluation and Research Lead, Societal Advancement

-Valerie has been in the research and evaluation field for thirteen years.
-Currently, Valerie is a senior research scientist at CCL serving as the Evaluation and Research Lead for the Societal Advancement group.
+Valerie has been in the research and evaluation field for 13 years.
+Currently, Valerie is a Senior Research Scientist here at CCL serving as the Evaluation and Research Lead for the Societal Advancement group.
 In this role, she oversees the evaluation and research work across the societal advancement sectors: K-12 education, higher education, nonprofits, population health, and youth-serving organizations.
-Valerie is interested in developmental evaluation, program evaluation, and applied research and works to foster an organizational learning culture that embeds data and intentional learning throughout the program lifecycle.
+Valerie is interested in developmental evaluation, program evaluation, and applied research.
+She works to foster an organizational learning culture that embeds data and intentional learning throughout the program lifecycle.

-Valerie earned her Ph.D. in psychology from The Graduate Center, CUNY and her M.A. in Psychology from Hunter College, City University of New York (CUNY).
-She also holds a Bachelor of Science degree in psychology from Stetson University.
+Valerie earned her Ph.D. in Psychology from the Graduate Center, City University of New York (CUNY), and her M.A. in Psychology from Hunter College, CUNY.
+She also holds a Bachelor of Science in Psychology from Stetson University.